Every City in the USA

 These figures come from the U.S. Census Bureau’s Vintage 2019 release — a separate, earlier methodology.
 They’re shown here as historical context only; the 2010 and 2019 values aren’t directly comparable to the 2020–2025 series above.

-Population grew 10.8% from 2010 to 2019 (V2019 — see seam note below).
+Population grew 10.6% from the July 2010 estimate to 2019 (V2019 — see seam note below).

 2010 base: 390,765 2010: 391,406 2011: 396,086 2012: 401,104 2013: 406,648 2014: 412,901 2015: 418,211 2016: 420,947 2017: 424,382 2018: 429,056 2019: 433,031 2010 base 2019